Selected Recent Projects

 Synopsis: We develop a new method for estimating cross-pressures, incorporating myriad group memberships in a single cross-pressure score reflecting influences from both social interactions and policy preferences.
 Suitable for multiparty contexts and with only minimal data requirements, our measure allows for cross-pressures to be studied more widely than is currently possible.

 “Whose Issue Is It Anyway?
-A New Look at Party Labels and Candidate Evaluations”
+A New Look at the Meaning and Measurement of Issue Ownership”

 “The Meaningful Effects Hypothesis: Informing, Persuasion, and Vote Choice in the 2000 and 2004 Presidential Campaigns”

 Synopsis: Though campaigns are a ubiquitous feature of democratic elections, evidence that they have any impact on votes remains scarce.
 I aim to clarify our understanding of campaign effects by looking at the role of issue advertising in the 2000 and 2004 US presidential elections, and the results offer a very different picture of campaign effects than seen in previous studies.